-On the very top of the abstraction hierarchy, there is an implementation of a multilevel method in Python that makes direct calls to CUDA kernels via PyCuda API.
-The implementation is shown on the listing \ref{mlmccode}.
+On the very top of the abstraction hierarchy, we implemented the multilevel method in Python that makes direct calls to CUDA kernels via PyCuda API.
+The implementation is shown in the listing \ref{mlmccode} below.